York Catholic District School Board: Instructional services

-The 85 elementary schools are administered as part of an Elementary School Area; there are four areas in the school board.
-Each area is administered by a Superintendent of Education, and the schools are divided into two groups, each of which has a Trustee.
+The 86 elementary schools are administered as part of an elementary school area; there are four areas in the school board.
+Each area is administered by a superintendent of education, and the schools are divided into two groups, each of which has a trustee.

-The 16 secondary schools are administered as a single group with two Superintendents of Education.
-Additionally, each school has at least one trustee, and each trustee may serve duties for one or more schools.
+The 17 secondary schools are administered as a single group with two superintendents of education.
+Each school also has at least one trustee, and each trustee may serve one or more schools.

-The department also has a Superintendent of Curriculum & Assessment and a Superintendent of Education & Student Services.
+The department also has a superintendent of curriculum & assessment, and a superintendent of education & student services.